Nhollas/mtls-cloudflare-apigateway-setup/README.md

-# mTLS Setup: Cloudflare WAF → AWS HTTP API Gateway
+# Cloudflare WAF + AWS REST API Gateway Setup

-This setup protects your AWS HTTP API Gateway by requiring all traffic to come through Cloudflare's WAF using mutual TLS (mTLS) authentication.
+This setup protects your AWS REST API Gateway by routing all traffic through Cloudflare's WAF and using resource policies to restrict access to Cloudflare IP ranges only.

 > **Note**: This is a proof of concept (POC).
 See `proof-of-concept.md` for evaluation details and decision criteria.